 - Feeling easily overloaded in work?

 People with ADHD can live fulfilling lives if it is properly treated.
 With ADHD medication you can get a lot more from relationships, work, and life in general.

 If you think that you, or someone close to you might have ADHD symptoms, I encourage you to see a qualified medical clinician for an ADHD test / assessment.

 For more information about ADHD, you might start with the excellent book ‘Driven to Distraction’ by Dr Edward Hallowell and Dr John Ratey.

-You could also take as look at ’30 things you should know about ADHD’ by Dr Russell Barkley:
+You could also take a look at Dr Russell Barkley’s excellent 30 things you should know about ADHD